silentsysop/messagewall/README.md

 - 🔌 Socket.io-client for real-time communication
 - 🎨 Tailwind CSS for styling
 - 🖼️ Lucide React for icons
+- 🎭 Framer Motion for animations
+- 🍞 React Hot Toast for notifications

 ### Backend
 - 🟢 Node.js